NC STATE IN SEVILLA

 • Personal expenses

-• A complete application must include:
+• A complete application includes:

 COWA’s webpage and hosting is property of Connecting Worlds Abroad S.L.
-All corresponding invoices, receipts and credit card statements for any transaction made through this website, will show “Connecting Worlds Abroad” as the billing company.
+All corresponding invoices, receipts and credit card statements for any transaction made through this website, will show “Connecting Worlds Abroad” as the billing company

 Please click here so you can be directed to our online payment site, where you will be able to pay your program fees once you have been accepted.